satpolo/dev-tree/README.md

 # dev-tree

-A simple, fast, and customizable command-line tool to generate a directory tree for any given path.
+A decent cli tool to generate a directory tree for any given path.
 - Ignores ".git" and "node_modules" by default

 ---